bahossdev/Fitness-Dashboard/README.md

 # Fitness-Dashboard

-Dashboard on Nutrition Intake and Calories burned
+Dashboard on Nutrition Intake and Calories Burned

 ## Description:

 A Fitness dashboard

-- To learn the Nutrition information of various food and recipes.
+- To learn the Nutrition information of various foods and recipes.
 - To track the total daily energy expenditure and calories burnt for the activities done.

 ## Features

-- **Nutrition Info:** Users can get nutrition information of the food for the selected quantity and serving size.
+- **Nutrition Info:** Users can get nutrition information for the food for the selected quantity and serving size.
 - **Total Daily Energy Expenditure:** Users can calculate the TDEE upon entering mandatory values like age, weight, height etc.
-- **Activity:** Users can see the calories burnt for the activity done for a given period of time.
+- **Activity:** Users can see the calories burnt for the activity done for a given duration.
-- **Food Search History:** Users can view previous food search history, also can select a data to display the Nutrient information
+- **Food Search History:** Users can view previous food search history and click on the list to retrieve the nutrient information

 ## Installation